 Choosing to shift that lifestyle and learning to live below my means is probably one of the best decision’s I’ve made!

-After having to quit my 9-5 job and without having any permanent income streams, since I was jumping from one side hustle to another, learning to live below our means was a total lifesaver.
+After having to quit my 9-5 job and without having any stable income streams, since I was jumping from one side hustle to another, learning to live below our means was a total lifesaver.

 It saved us from all the constant worrying and stress.
 Plus, it even helped us get one step closer to financial security.